zng-ui/zng/crates/zng/README.md

 Not enabled by default.
 Note that `"view_prebuilt"` always bundles licenses.

 #### `"ipc"`
-Enables pre-build views and connecting to views running in another process.
+Enables IPC tasks, pre-build views and connecting to views running in another process.

 *Enabled by default.*